 Students who receive a ticket will have 24 hours to pay the fine without further penalty.

-Speeding, littering, or loud music is not allowed on campus at anytime and will result in a $25.00 fine.
+Speeding, littering, unsafe driving, inappropriate behavior in the parking lot or loud music is not allowed at anytime and will result in a $25.00 fine or parking recovation.

 Students will obey all directions given by parking lot attendants and school staff.